smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 )
 ```

-Fit the models and get the latent means, latent error variances, and the
+Fit the models and get the latent means, latent variances, and the
 $\upchi$<sup>2</sup> test.

 ``` r